Minimum of 76 quarter hours beyond the bachelor’s degree, including the following:

 Areas of Specialization

-The Experimental faculty consists of members from each of the following major experimental areas: cognition, cognitive neuroscience, child and adult development, emotion and social psychology.
+The Psychological Science faculty consists of members from each of the following major experimental areas: cognition, cognitive neuroscience, child and adult development, emotion and social psychology.
 Students may specialize in an area in which a faculty member has expertise.

 Research experience is considered an integral part of the training and will begin in the first year.
 Students are expected to begin directed research during their first year under the supervision of an advisor.
 During their second year, students are expected to conduct research and complete their master’s thesis.
 Research experience during the third year might involve a continuation of the line of research initiated in the thesis project.
 Alternatively, students may begin to develop a new line of research in preparation for their dissertation, which is usually conducted during the fourth year.
 The program incorporates research skills within a major content area in psychology, and thereby prepares students for future employment in a wide variety of scientific, academic, and applied settings.